Rustam-Z/data-structures-and-algorithms/README.md

 ### [Merge sort](https://www.programiz.com/dsa/merge-sort)
 - [Python code](code/merge_sort.py)
-- Problem is divided into two sub-problems.
+The problem is divided into two sub-problems.
 Each problem is solved individually.
-Finally, sub-problems are combined to final solution.
+Finally, sub-problems are combined to the final solution.
 - Divide: we split `A[p..r]` into two arrays `A[p..q]` and `A[q+1, r]`
 - Conquer: we sort both sub-arrays `A[p..q]` and `A[q+1, r]`, so this part is recursive.
 We use merge sort to sort both sub-arrays.
 - Combine: we combine the results by creating a sorted array `A[p..r]` from two sorted sub-arrays `A[p..q]` and `A[q+1, r]`
 <br><img src="images/merge_sort.png" width="500">
 - How do we merge (combine)?
-We need to two pointers i, j to track current position in sub-arrays.
-Basically, we are placing the mim value to final array.
+We need two pointers i, j to track the current position in sub-arrays.
+Basically, we are placing the mim value to the final array.
 <br><img src="images/merge_step.png" width="500">

 ### [Quick sort](https://www.programiz.com/dsa/quick-sort)
 - [Python code](code/quick_sort.py)
-- Based on divide and conquer approach.
+- Based on the divide and conquer approach.
 - Algorithm:
   - An array is divided into sub-arrays by selecting a **pivot element** (element selected from the array).
-  - While dividing the array, the pivot element should be positioned in such a way that elements less than pivot are kept on the left side and elements greater than pivot are on the right side of the pivot.
+  - While dividing the array, the pivot element should be positioned in such a way that elements less than the pivot are kept on the left side and elements greater than pivot are on the right side of the pivot.
   - The left and right sub-arrays are also divided using the same approach.
 This process continues until each subarray contains a single element.
   - At this point, elements are already sorted.
 Finally, elements are combined to form a sorted array
 - Working with Quicksort algorithm:
   1. Select the pivot element.
-We select the rightmost element of array as pivot element.
+We select the rightmost element of the array as the pivot element.
   <br><img src="images/quicksort1.png" width=500>
   2. Rearrange the array.
-We rearrange smaller and larger elements to right and left side of pivot.
+We rearrange smaller and larger elements to the right and left side of the pivot.
   <br><img src="images/quicksort2.png" width=500>
   3. How do we rearrange the array?
      1. We need PIVOT which is last element, "i" the first largest element from left side, and "j" which is the iterator (next element in array).